liyanasahir/mission-buildwebsite/day6.md

 * Links to relevant sites (like Lean In, etc)
 * Contact details
 * Team behind SHE

 .. and so on!
 It's not necessary that you include all of this.
 You can even have other sections of your choice.
 You can refer to [this page](https://github.com/liyanasahir/mission-buildwebsite/blob/master/she.md) for information about SHE.

+(I'd really suggest you do this because regardless of whichever website ends up winning, you can still get a chance to be a part of the official SHE Web Development Team!)

 ## Tip 2